Ice cream

 Image

-Suppose that there's Apricot, Banana and Citrus.
+The flavours are Apricot, Banana and Citrus.

-Sarah, the first child, chooses Apricot and Citrus.
+So perhaps Sarah, the first child, chooses Apricot and Citrus.

-Tim, the second child chooses Banana and Citrus [this obeys the rule because Sarah's choice was not Banana on its own nor was it Citrus on its own].
+Tim, the second child, chooses Banana and Citrus.
+(This obeys the rule because Sarah's choice was not Banana on its own, nor was it Citrus on its own.)

 Raj, the third child, chooses Citrus.